These pilot watches for sale under $500 offer superior build quality, comfortable wear, and great style. Here are our top choices.

-If you're looking for an affordable mechanical watch with great durability and performance, I'm more than happy to include the Casio Men's Edifice pilot watch in this review.
+If you're looking for an affordable mechanical watch with great durability and performance, I'm more than happy to include the Casio Men's Edifice in this review.

-Of course, being a pilot watch, it allows you to calculate the fuel consumption, time, speed, etc. More importantly, this chronograph watch has three sub-dials with 60-minute, 60-second, and 12-hour displays.
+Of course, being a pilot timepiece, it allows you to calculate fuel consumption, time, speed, etc. More importantly, this chronograph watch has three sub-dials with 60-minute, 60-second, and 12-hour displays.

-Paired with the stainless steel case and deployant closure design, the Casio Edifice watch provides durability and safety for your pilot watch.
+Paired with the stainless steel case and deployant closure design, the Casio Edifice watch provides durability and safety for your aviator's watch.